 Claimants should also note that the Rules provide that the "AEMC may recover from a claimant for compensation... any costs that are incurred by the AEMC and the panel in carrying out their functions under this clause [3.14.6 of the Rules] in respect of the claim.
-For this purpose the AEMC may require the claimant to pay all or a proportion of those costs to the AEMC prior to the claim being considered or determined."
-The Commission will assess any costs to be recovered from the claimant on a case-by-case basis.
+For this purpose the AEMC may require the claimant to pay all or a proportion of those costs to the AEMC prior to the claim being considered or determined."9